-Part I - Introduction
+PART I - INTRODUCTION

-The Access to Information Act (Revised Statutes of Canada, 1985, Chapter A-1) was proclaimed on July 1, 1983.
-The Act was amended as a result of the royal assent of Bill C-58 on June 21, 2019.
+The Access to Information Act1 (the "Act") was proclaimed on July 1, 1983.
+The Act was amended as a result of the Royal Assent of Bill C-58 on June 21, 2019.

-The Access to Information Act gives Canadian citizens, permanent residents as well as individuals and corporations present in Canada a right of access to information contained in government records subject to certain specific and limited exceptions.
+The Act gives Canadian citizens, permanent residents as well as individuals and corporations present in Canada a right of access to information contained in government records subject to certain specific and limited exceptions.

-Section 94 of the Access to Information Act requires that the head of every federal government institution prepare, for submission to Parliament, an annual report on the administration of the Act within their institution during each fiscal year.
+Section 94 of the Act requires that the head of every federal government institution prepare, for submission to Parliament, an annual report on the administration of the Act within their institution during each fiscal year.

-This annual report provides a summary of the management and administration of the Access to Information Act within Canadian Forces Morale and Welfare Services (CFMWS) for the fiscal year 2021-2022, for Non-Public Property (NPP), and for the Staff of the Non-Public Funds (NPF), Canadian Forces.
+This annual report provides a summary of the management and administration of the Act within Canadian Forces Morale and Welfare Services (CFMWS) for the fiscal year 2022-2023, for Non-Public Property (NPP), and for the Staff of the Non-Public Funds (NPF), Canadian Forces.